-Shoulders and elbows come with overlay panels and PU armor to absorb impact.
+Shoulders and elbows come with overlay panels and polyurethane armor to absorb impact.
 Windproof and waterproof to keep moisture out.

 Best for colder weather.